Mike Bernardo: Kickboxing career

-It was under the guidance of former boxing champion Steve Kalakoda where Mike Bernardo received his kickboxing training.
+It was under the guidance of former boxing champion Steve Kalakoda that Bernardo received his kickboxing training.
 He met Kalakoda during his compulsory military service where the latter worked as a physical training instructor in the navy.
 Bernardo quickly established a fearsome reputation as a heavy-hitting knockout fighter.
 After fights in South Africa, Italy and Russia Bernardo got invited through one of England's promoters to fight in K-1.
 He made his debut in the K-1 World Grand Prix 1995 against Andy Hug.
 Bernardo pulled off the shocking win via third round stoppage.

 One of his biggest successes came early in his career.
-In 1996, just one year into his K-1 run, Mike Bernardo competed in the K-1 World Grand Prix for the second time.
+In 1996, just one year into his K-1 run, Bernardo competed in the K-1 World Grand Prix for the second time.
 Bernardo faced a tough task as he would meet Peter Aerts in the first round of the tournament.
 Just as he did against Hug one year before, Bernardo scored a big upset with a huge right cross that knocked the former K-1 World Grand Prix champion out.
 Bernardo made it to the finals that year, ultimately losing to Andy Hug in a great fight.
 Bernardo's other major success took place in 2000 when he won the K-1 World Grand Prix in Fukuoka, beating Jörgen Kruth, Andrew Thompson and then Mirko Cro Cop in the final.
 He won all three fights that night by KO.

 Though he never did win the K-1 World Grand Prix crown, Bernardo proved he could hang with the very best fighters.
 In his career he faced all of the K-1's best - including Jerome Le Banner, Andy Hug, Peter Aerts, Ernesto Hoost and Francisco Filho - and at some point in their career, nearly all of them found themselves on the receiving end of a KO.
 On New Year's Eve of 2004, Bernardo was going to face Nigerian fighter Bobby Ologun in "K1-Dynamite!", but couldn't take part in the event due to a neck injury and retired from K-1.

 Boxing career

-In addition to his K-1 career, Mike Bernardo made his professional boxing debut on 28 February 1993, against Delius Musemwa.
-Mike was able to knock out Delius in the third round.
+In addition to his K-1 career, Bernardo made his professional boxing debut on 28 February 1993, against Delius Musemwa.
+Bernardo knocked out Delius in the third round.
 In the second bout he lost by TKO for the first round against little lighter opponent Anton Nel on 7 April 1993.
 After a string of victories he won the vacant WBF title against Dan Jerling by defeating the Czechoslovak fighter in the sixth round by KO.
 The bout took place in May 2000.
-In 2001, on 8 June, Mike Bernardo defended his WBF title against Peter McNeeley in Cape Town and knocked McNeely out in just 41 seconds.
+In 2001, on 8 June, Bernardo defended his WBF title against Peter McNeeley in Cape Town and knocked McNeely out in just 41 seconds.
 In May 2002, due to being inactive for long, Bernardo was stripped of the belt.
 Most of bouts (8) were held in South Africa, twice he fight in USA, once in Hungary, Mexico and Japan.